aliminaei/awesome-api/README.md

 # awesome-api
-Awesome API is an example REST API using Django REST framework
+Awesome API is an example REST API using Django REST framework.
+Try our live interactive [docs].

 Requirements